 But, if you remove the TCs the 400mm will do much better in lower light situations for obvious reasons.
 I would err on the side of carrying a 400mm vs a 600mm to a night game, even though I would acquire smaller images, I believe I would have more in focus images overall at the end of the night.

 One final note on Sharpness: The 400mm lens may be the sharpest lens I have ever owned.
-With this lens, I found myself not realizing this, but caught myself assuming I had applied sharpening - the lens is just that sharp- spooky sharp.
+With this lens, I found myself not realizing this, but caught myself assuming I had applied some sharpening - the lens is just sharp- spooky sharp.

 In the months to follow I will evaluate the 600mm and see if I have the same sense of tack sharp images shot after shot as I do the 400mm.
 Time will tell - stay tuned.

 Here is an example of fine detail of images even when using a TC 1.7 attached: Most people don't consider images such as this when shooting a super tele.
 A Larger image is in the main gallery and neither is a full crop.

 Other benefits: Some may not think about, the native 400mm length at times is a great length - yep sometimes you need a shorter super tele length and this 400 is a great sideline lens for game night with the fast 2.8 f-stops it is a killer lens.
 With the 600mm f/4, you will need to crank up the ISO a bit more while shooting in the stadium lighting and all things being equal here.